ygravrand/steppy/README.rst

 ======================
 To install the package and run StepPy:

-- Install ``python``, ``virtualenv`` and make sure you have a C compiler, portmidi and python headers: e.g. ``sudo apt-get install python3 python3-virtualenv libpython3-dev libportmidi-dev build-essential`` on Debian/Ubuntu
+- Install ``python``, ``virtualenv`` and make sure you have a C compiler, portmidi and python headers: e.g. ``sudo apt-get install -y git python3 python3-virtualenv libpython3-dev libportmidi-dev build-essential`` on Debian/Ubuntu
 - Clone this repository and ``cd`` into it
 - Create a ``virtualenv``: ``virtualenv --python=python3 .venv; source .venv/bin/activate``
 - Run ``pip install -e .`` or ``python setup.py develop``